Simeonedef/Galaxy-Image-Gen/README.md

 Run `conda env create -f environment.yml`, followed by `conda activate galaxy_gen`.

-Under the scripts directory, run `python galaxy_patches.py`.
+In order to train the two-stage models, under the scripts directory, run `python galaxy_patches.py`.

 ### Project directories
 1. *generators*: contains the generative model classes for all our generative models